Eastern Time Zone: Canada

+Within Canada, as with the United States, the Eastern Time Zone is the most populous time zone.
 Most of Canada observes daylight saving time synchronously with the United States, with the exception of Saskatchewan, Yukon, and several other very localized areas.
+Southampton Island in Nunavut uses Eastern Standard Time throughout the year.

 United States

-The boundary between time zones is set forth in the Code of Federal Regulations, with the boundary between the Eastern and Central Time Zones being specifically detailed in 49 C.F.R. part 71.
+The boundary between time zones is set forth in Title 49 of the Code of Federal Regulations with the boundary between the Eastern and Central Time Zones being specifically detailed in Part 71.

-Washington, D.C. and 17 states are located entirely within the Eastern Time Zone.
+Washington, D.C., and 17 states are located entirely within the Eastern Time Zone.
 They are: